 Anything I could possible need was available to me in my suite, or on the ship or upon request to my butler.
 The highly-trained, attentive and friendly Silversea crew truly know how to execute excellent service.

 Let’s talk about the big elephant in the room here: cruises are for older people, for your parents and grandparents.
 But I spent six nights on board of Silversea Silver Spirit and never had a dull moment.
 There was not a time when I felt bored or out of place.
 Yes, it is true that most of the guests were over 50’s, but it’s also true that we were not the only people in our 20’s and 30’s.
 Within a few days we had bonded with younger guests on board and started to hang out together by the pool or the bar.
 On an intimate cruise line such as Silversea, the other guests and the crew soon become like old friends.

 Over a week I visited six new cities in three different countries, relaxed on the beach or by the pool on the ship, exercised in the gym, and even had time to do some work when I had to.
 I dressed up and wore little summer dresser and heels, I watched the sunset every night, I sang karaoke in the bar, I danced, I watched a live music show and listened to jazz in the piano bar.
 I ate fantastic food all day long, I drank delicious cocktails and wines, I laughed a lot and I had a lot of fun.
 If that sounds like the ultimate holiday is because it was.

-On our last day we all decided to cut short our visit of Dubrovnik and have lunch by the pool on Silver Spirit instead.
-I was gutted to be leaving ship, we all were, and wished I could spent another week on board the Silversea Cruise.
+On our last day we all decided to cut short our visit of over-crowded Dubrovnik and have lunch by the pool on Silver Spirit instead.
+I was gutted to be leaving ship later that day, we all were, and wished I could spent another week on board the Silversea Cruise.
 I hope to be back on board for another wonderful holiday soon!

 Disclaimer: I was the guest of Silversea Cruises.
 All opinions are my own.